China takes global lead in clean energy – report

 Ulf Moslener, a professor at the Frankfurt School of Finance and Management, agreed that China has emerged as “the world leader on renewable energy,” with clear advantages over rich-nation competitors such as the United States and Germany.

-“Standard solar modules are no long rocket science,” he told Agence France-Presse.
+“Standard solar modules are no long rocket science,” he told AFP.
 “It will be really hard to compete with China on the cost side.”

 AFP